R3D9477/csql/README.md

 );
 ```

-This sql request can be generated with given C++ snippet:
+This SQL request can be generated with given C++ snippet:
 1. Declate table as a reqular structure:
 ```
 struct Table1: Table